SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: None

   The maximum number of checkpoint files that can be stored in one directory.
-  New subdirectories are created according to the total number of files.
+  Subdirectories are created to accomodate for all files.
   This is useful on filesystem with a limited number of files per directory.

-.. py:data:: restart_number

-  :default: None

-  If provided, the code will restart from that checkpoint, otherwise it uses the most recent one.

 ----